But there were so MANY.

 1 1/2 cups water

-1/2 cup roasted hazelnuts, chopped
+1/2 cup roasted hazelnuts, chopped2 Tbs olive oil

 2 Tbs butter (I substituted olive oil in this particular instance)